LIT-Protocol/lit-js-sdk/api_docs.md

     *   `params.accessControlConditions` **[Array][82]<[AccessControlCondition][84]>** The access control conditions that the user must meet to obtain a signed token.
 This could be posession of an NFT, for example.
 Save this - you will neeed it to decrypt the content in the future.
     *   `params.chain` **[string][79]** The chain name of the chain that this contract is deployed on.
 See LIT_CHAINS for currently supported chains.
     *   `params.authSig` **[AuthSig][85]** The authentication signature that proves that the user owns the crypto wallet address meets the access control conditions
-    *   `params.symmetricKey` **[string][79]** The symmetric encryption key that was used to encrypt the locked content inside the LIT.
+    *   `params.symmetricKey` **[string][79]** The symmetric encryption key that was used to encrypt the locked content inside the LIT as a Uint8Array.
 You should use zipAndEncryptString or zipAndEncryptFiles to get this encryption key.
 This key will be hashed and the hash will be sent to the LIT nodes.

 Returns **[Uint8Array][87]** The symmetricKey parameter that has been encrypted with the network public key.
 Save this - you will neeed it to decrypt the content in the future.